NextLevelTiming/neon-timing-protocol/README.md

 ## Events
-Clients **should** not send events to clients that do not support the event types.
+Clients **should** not send events to clients that do not support the event types specified during the handshake.
 However, the receiving client **must** gracefully ignore event types it cannot support.

 ## Race Events